TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/Reference/Columns/Select/Index.rst

                            )
                    ),

-The MM table is called “user\_testmmrelations\_two\_rel\_mm”, and the field “ident” is used to match on with the word “table\_two”.
-Doing this enables us to use the  *same MM* table for other fields using other keywords for the “ident” field.
+The MM table is called "user\_testmmrelations\_two\_rel\_mm", and the field "ident" is used to match on with the word "table\_two".
+Doing this enables us to use the  *same MM* table for other fields using other keywords for the "ident" field.

-In another table “user\_testmmrelations\_one” a field called “rel2” constitutes the foreign side of the bidirectional relation::
+In another table "user\_testmmrelations\_one" a field called "rel2" constitutes the foreign side of the bidirectional relation::

               "rel2" => Array (